 OUC is a municipal utility owned by the citizens of Orlando and governed by a board of commissioners.
-The utility provides electric and water services to more than 200,000 customers in Orlando, St. Cloud and parts of unincorporated Orange and Osceola counties.
-OUC is the second largest water utility in the state.
+The utility provides electric and water services to more than 221,000 customers in Orlando, St. Cloud and parts of unincorporated Orange and Osceola counties.
+OUC is the second largest water utility in the state, serving a population of 423,500.